-Construction or major repair of a permanent water pond for the purpose of preventing, stopping, or controlling erosion as part of approved NRCS erosion control structure.
-The project must provide habitat diversity wildlife benefits. and Creation/restoration of shallow primary water areas as wetlands production and associated water level control and management should be associated with ponds at every opportunity.
+Construction or major repair of a permanent water pond for the purpose of preventing, stopping, or controlling erosion, such as being part of an NRCS approved erosion control structure.
+The project must provide habitat diversity wildlife benefits.
+Creation/restoration of shallow water primary areas as production wetlands. and associated water level control and management, should be associated with ponds at every opportunity.
 A minimum of one project must be implemented and maintained every 10 years to qualify.